bettobox/GameOverPopUp_with_highscore/README.md

 # GameOverPopUp_with_highscore
-This GitHub repository contains two React.js exercises aimed at understanding component usage and props.
+This repo contains two React.js exercises aimed at understanding component usage and props.